Ethan123123/Erasers/README.md

 [Link](url) and ![Image](src)
 ```

-We were inspired by the paper clip project [There website](http://www.oneclipatatime.org/paper-clips-project/).
+We were inspired by the Wittwell Tennesse paper clip project  .[There website](http://www.oneclipatatime.org/paper-clips-project/).

 ### Jekyll Themes